atsign-foundation/at_demos/at_chats/README.md

 ## Getting Started

-1. Clone this project from the @ Company repository.
+1. Clone this project from the Atsign repository.

 2. To run the app, make sure to have your docker containers running!